 There are two different types of teachers, the ones who love playdough and the ones who DO NOT LIKE playdough. 😉 Where are you on this list?
 I am on the list of teachers who love it.
 I believe that playdough helps assist in strengthening fine motor skills, as well as accomplish an academic skill through hands on learning.

 - Playdough – Does not matter if it is store bought or homemade

 - Here is the recipe I use for easy, inexpensive kool-aid playdough.
 It smells delicious!

 - Anchor chart with rules and procedures for the station.
 Include pictures and directions for cleaning up.

-- Provide interactive playdough mats for creating letter names or sight words.
+- Provide interactive playdough mats for creating letter names, sight words or their own names.
 Check out these ones that I made for my classroom!
-Here are the interactive alphabet playdough mats.Here are the interactive sight word playdough mats.

 - Playdough Letter Stampers (I have these ones and love them!)

 - Flat space to use playdough.
 You could also use dollar store cookie sheets.